Duke-GCB/openshift-shiny/README.md

 # openshift-shiny
-OpenShift compatible Docker images and OpenShift Templates for running shiny apps.
+Allows a user to simply deploy a R Shiny app to an OpenShift cluster.
-This will allow a user to simply deploy a R Shiny app to an OpenShift cluster.
+This is accomplished by providing OpenShift compatible Docker images and OpenShift Templates for running shiny apps.
-The docker images built here add OpenShift specific setup to [rocker/shiny* images](https://github.com/rocker-org/rocker-versioned2).
+The docker images add OpenShift specific setup to [rocker/shiny* images](https://github.com/rocker-org/rocker-versioned2).

 _NOTE: Currently dukegcb/openshift-shiny-verse/4.0.2 is the only `dukegcb/openshift-shiny*` image._